 6. Electric car grant cut

 The UK government electric car grant was introduced to help new EV drivers get money off the purchase price.
 The grant has been scrapped as of June 2022.
+Find out more about the benefits of getting an electric car and the other EV grants you can take advantage of.

 8. Increased BIK rates